360-cover-v4.webp

 In-house 3D product photography studio (spherical/hemispherical)

-Regardless the technology 3D photography adds a higher level of complexity (and cost) to single row 360° spins.
+Regardless of the technology, 3D photography adds a higher level of complexity (and cost) to single-row 360° spins.
 3D images not only take longer to produce, but they also require more product preparation and more camera setup.
-To be efficient you need a special multiple camera rig (commonly for 4-5 cameras) precisely distributed at different vertical angles.
+To be efficient, you need a special multiple camera rig (commonly for 4-5 cameras) precisely distributed at different vertical angles.
 You also need a product that will justify the extra costs.
-In many situations, 360° spin and several still images do the job better than a 3D spin which also takes much longer to load.
+In many situations, a 360° spin and several still images do the job better than a 3D spin, which also takes much longer to load.

 360° product photography equipment